Doctor Who Treats Chronic Lyme: What to Look For

 Not All Doctors Approach Chronic Lyme the Same Way

-- Clinical diagnosis even when labs are inconclusive
+- Clinical diagnosis when laboratory results are inconclusive

 - Co-infections such as Babesia or Bartonella